ZDEEX-COIN/zdeex-archive/INSTALL.md

 ### Build on mac

 These instructions are a work in progress.
+Please report issues to https://hush.is/tg_support

 ```
 sudo port update